Denys Prychynenko

-Denys Serhiyovych Prychynenko (Денис Сергійович Причиненко; born 17 February 1992) is a professional footballer who plays as a centre-back for Belgian club Lokeren-Temse.
+Denys Serhiyovych Prychynenko (Денис Сергійович Причиненко; born 17 February 1992) is a professional footballer who plays as a centre-back for Belgian Challenger Pro League club Patro Eisden Maasmechelen.
 Born in Germany, he represents Ukraine internationally.

 Youth career

 Prychynenko was born on 17 February 1992 in Potsdam to a Ukrainian family.
 A pupil of the German football school.

 Prychynenko played as an under-17 player for FC Energie Cottbus before joining Tennis Borussia Berlin in 2008.
 In 2009, he moved, joining Heart of Midlothian where he was a member of the successful under-19 squad who finished second behind Celtic during the 2010–11 Scottish Premier League under-19 season.
 He picked up the Hearts under 19 player of the season award and was their top scorer with 14 goals during season 2010–11.

 Club career

 Heart of Midlothian

 Prychynenko joined the Heart of Midlothian first team on 26 February 2011 being named as a substitute against Aberdeen and on one further occasion.
 Due to injury he failed to make his debut that season despite that his under 19 form earned him a new three-year contract extending his stay until 2014.
 In November 2011 he joined Raith Rovers on loan until January 2012 to gain first team experience.
 On return from Raith, Denys made his first team début for Hearts as a late substitute in a Scottish Premier League match; a 3–0 win over Aberdeen.
 He was an unused substitute as Hearts won the 2012 Scottish Cup final.

 After making seven appearances for the club and having one more year left with the club, Prychyneko was released by the club, as Manager Gary Locke intended to reshape the squad.